 - The more glass you have, and the less chrome touchpoints, the easier it is going to be to wash down the shower screen.

-- You can also coat glass with nano-technology such as nano4life glass-ceramic to reduce grime, dirt and gunk build up dramatically, these products will make cleaning less necessary and will preserve the new look of your showerscreen, the screen will even resist fogging. $38.90 for 5 years of protection is a pretty good investment!
+- You can also coat glass with nano-technology such as nano4life glass-ceramic to reduce grime, dirt and gunk build up dramatically, these products will make cleaning less necessary and will preserve the new look of your showerscreen, the screen will even resist fogging.
+A small investment for 5 years of protection sounds pretty good!

 Maria’s bathroom uses a walk in shower, the best type of shower for cleaning as little as possible.